nodejs/node/doc/api/async_hooks.md

 clearTimeout(setTimeout(() => {}, 10));
 ```

-Every new resource is assigned a unique ID.
+Every new resource is assigned an ID that is unique within the scope of the
+current process.

 ###### `type`

-The `type` is a string that represents the type of resource that caused
+The `type` is a string identifying the type of resource that caused
 `init` to be called.
 Generally, it will correspond to the name of the
 resource's constructor.